rossberg/camp/README.txt

 * More exotic audio formats are not supported.
 FLAC, MP3, WAV, and OGG are fine.
 In exchange, MOD and XM modules can be played out of the box!

-* The Spectrum Analyser is a toy.
-I didn't really know what I was doing.
-Don't expect an accurate depiction of dB levels.

 * There may be bugs.
 Correction: there almost certainly are.
 And other occasional signs of immature software.